gruntjs/grunt-docs/Project-Scaffolding.md

 A relative path from the project root for a cli script.

 ### bugs
 A public URL to the project's issues tracker.
-Will default to the github issue tracker if the project has a github repository.
+Will default to the GitHub issue tracker if the project has a GitHub repository.

 ### description
 A description of the project.
 Used in the `package.json` and README files.